What makes a Hollywood movie great?

 Screenwriter Robert McKee says, “Stories are the creative conversion of life itself into a more powerful, clearer, more meaningful experience.”
-We all love stories because, unlike real life, they have a purpose, a beginning-middle-end, and a punch line.
+We all love stories because when told well, have larger-than-life characters, sparkling dialogue, and an emotional reaction from the audience.

 Where would you go to get the best, highest-priced writers and directors in the world?
 Hollywood.
 In Hollywood, you’ll find hundreds of talented people, both in front of and behind the camera, all working together to create one money-making movie.
 The bad news is that you probably don’t have unlimited resources to hire all those people.
 The good news is you can still use seven basic Hollywood techniques to increase the impact of your presentation.

 In David Freeman’s Screenwriting Seminar, he specifies sixteen ways to make the first three pages of a script “kick ass.”
 If they don’t, producers don’t read the rest of the script.
 If they don’t read it, they don’t buy it and they don’t make your movie.
 Good movies often open with a “flavor scene,” grabbing attention and positioning the audience for what is to come.
 Relate the first three pages of a movie script to the first thirty seconds to three minutes of your speech.
 Your flavor scene doesn’t necessarily have to lead where the audience expects it to.
 The opening invites us into the story and foreshadows what is to follow.